How can organizations ensure successful implementation of a treasury engine

 1. Conduct a Needs Assessment:

-• Identify specific treasury functions required (e.g., cash management, risk assessment).
+• Identify specific treasury functions that need improvement (e.g., cash management, risk assessment).

 3. Select the Right Treasury Engine:

-• Evaluate different treasury management systems (TMS) based on functionality, scalability, and integration capabilities.
+• Research and evaluate different treasury management systems (TMS) based on functionality, scalability, and integration capabilities.

 4. Develop a Project Plan:

-• Allocate resources effectively, including budget and personnel.
+• Allocate resources, including budget and personnel, for a smooth rollout.

 • Provide comprehensive training for users to ensure they are comfortable with the new system.

-• After implementation, continuously monitor the system’s performance and user feedback.
+• After implementation, regularly review system performance and user feedback.

 Metrics to track